UKVI confirms new attendance rules for international students

 In other words in some contexts the changes that came about via Covid – and in some cases changes made to cope with “too many students on this course to actually fit in a lecture theatre anyway” mean that UKVI thinks universities are now non-compliant with the old rules.

-This has all been the subject of internal discussions – but in January it seems that officials received “ministerial approval” to implement a “remote delivery policy” on the basis that:
+This has all been the subject of internal discussions – but last year officials received “ministerial approval” to implement a “remote delivery policy” on the basis that:

 1. Face-to-face delivery remains the “predominant” delivery method